Forestry Issues

 VIRTUAL CLEARCUT: or the way things are in my hometown

 Brian Fawcett.
 Non-Fiction Award Winner.
-Fawcett, who grew up in Prince George (B.C.) and has tracked its decline, draws a troubling parallel between the shattered forests of the Bowron River Valley and the gradual destruction of a town's confidence and quality of life - a "virtual clearcut" undermining its economic and social culture.
+Fawcett, who grew up in Prince George (British Columbia) and has tracked its decline, draws a troubling parallel between the shattered forests of the Bowron River Valley and the gradual destruction of a town's confidence and quality of life - a "virtual clearcut" undermining its economic and social culture.
 In the face of globalization, Fawcett shows how Prince George has lost its ability to control its own destiny and is losing its will to care.
 A passionate, insightful, unconventional study of a city in decline that can both enlighten and infuriate.
 6 x 9, 344p, b&w photos, 2003.

-V1228 hardcover ..........US $32.95 CAN $32.95
+V1228 hardcover ..........US $29.95 CAN $32.95

 TOWARDS FOREST SUSTAINABILITY: Regional, National, and Global Perspectives

 David Lindenmayer, Jerry Franklin.
-A unique collection of essays by some of the world's leading forests ecologists and managers describing the changes in forest management - highlighting what worked, what didn't, and why.
+A unique collection of essays by some of the world's leading forests ecologists and managers describing the changes in forest management - highlighting what worked, what did not, and why.
 Documents the drivers of the change in the logging industry and the resulting outcomes, both good and bad.
 Provides real-world insights, into government policy, industrial concerns, and conservation and biodiversity issues.
 5-3/4 x 8-1/4, 212p, photos, tables, figures, maps, 2003.

-T3816 paperback ..........US $36.00 CAN $39.95
+T3816 paperback ..........US $37.50 CAN $44.95

 TAKING STANDS: Gender and the Sustainability of Rural Communities